- Chart

 Goal

-The primary investment goal of the God Bless America ETF is to generate capital appreciation by investing in U.S. companies perceived to embody American values and contribute positively to the U.S. economy.
+The primary investment goal of the God Bless America ETF is to provide capital appreciation by investing in U.S. companies that are seen as patriotic and embody American values.

 Investment Approach and Strategy